caleb531/automata/README.md

 ## API

+### class Automata

+An abstract base class from which all finite automata inherit.
+As such, it cannot be instantiated on its own; you must use the `DFA` and `NFA` classes instead (or you may create your own subclass if you're feeling adventurous).
+The `Automaton` class can be found under `automata/automaton.py`.

-### Properties
+### class DFA

+A subclass of class `Automaton` which represents a deterministic finite automaton.
+The `DFA` class can be found under `automata/dfa.py`.

+#### Automaton properties

-Every finite automaton instance has the following properties:
+Every DFA instance has the following properties:

-1. `state`: a `set` of the automaton's valid states; all state names are represented as strings
+1. `states`: a `set` of the DFA's valid states, each of which must be represented as a string

-2. `symbols`: a `set` of the automaton's valid symbols, each of which must also be represented as strings
+2. `symbols`: a `set` of the DFA's valid symbols, each of which must also be represented as a string

 3. `transitions`: a `dict` consisting of the transitions for each state.
-The structure of this object may differ slightly depending on the subclass's implementation.
-See the `DFA` and `NFA` class definitions for details on how I chose to implement state transitions.
+Each key is a state name and each value is a `dict` which maps a symbol (the key) to a state (the value).

-4. `initial_state`: the string name of the initial state for this automaton
+4. `initial_state`: the name of the initial state for this DFA

-5. `final_states`: a `set` of final states for this automaton
+5. `final_states`: a `set` of final states for this DFA

-All of these properties must be supplied when the automaton subclass is instantiated (see the examples below).
+All of these properties must be supplied when the DFA is instantiated (see the examples below).

-### Methods

-#### validate_input(input_str)
+#### def validate_input(input_str)

 The `validate_input()` method checks whether or not the given string is accepted by the DFA.
-If the string is accepted, the method returns the state the automaton stopped on (which is assumed at this point to be a valid final state).
-If the string is rejected by the DFA, the method will raise the appropriate exception.
+If the string is accepted, the method returns the state the automaton stopped on (which presumably is a valid final state).
+If the string is rejected by the DFA, the method will raise the appropriate exception (see **Exception classes**).

-### class DFA

-A subclass of class `Automata` which represents a deterministic finite automaton.
-The `DFA` class can be found under `automata/dfa.py`.

 #### Example